On Schwinger pair production between D3 branes: The interaction amplitude

 That is

 The definition of $\star F^\prime$ is similar to $\star F$.
 With these, we define the Lorentz invariants as

-Since the right hand sides of \eqref{LiTr} are manifestly Lorentz invariant, the six variables we defined in the left hand sides of \eqref{LiTr} are indeed invariant under Lorentz transformations.
+Since the right-hand sides of \eqref{LiTr} are manifestly Lorentz invariant, the six variables we defined in the left-hand sides of \eqref{LiTr} are indeed invariants under Lorentz transformations.
 These Lorentz invariants can also be expressed in terms of components of $F$ and $F^\prime$ as